A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Introduction

 \subsection{Contribution and Summary of Results}

-In this paper, we introduce Wireless Masked Autoencoder (WiMAE), a pretrained transformer-based wireless channel foundation model based on the MAE framework.
-WiMAE directly addresses the limitations of prior reconstructive approaches by adopting an asymmetric encoder-decoder architecture that emphasizes abstraction over memorization.
-Inspired by techniques in the vision domain \cite{beit, mae}, WiMAE replaces the BERT-style regression loss with a structure that more effectively encourages the extraction of semantically meaningful features.
-Specifically, WiMAE's encoder processes only the visible patches of the input, while a lightweight decoder reconstructs the masked portions.
-Unlike LWM’s shallow masking, WiMAE employs higher masking ratios, forcing the model to learn robust representations from limited observations and resulting in more transferable features across various wireless tasks.
+Our approach directly addresses the limitations of prior reconstructive approaches by adopting an asymmetric encoder-decoder architecture that emphasizes abstraction over memorization.
+Inspired by techniques in the vision domain \cite{beit, mae}, we utilize the regression loss with a structure that more effectively encourages the extraction of semantically meaningful features compared to encoder-only and decoder-only architectures that naively substitute regression for classification losses.
+Specifically in our approach, the encoder only processes the visible patches of the input, while a lightweight decoder reconstructs the masked portions from the latent representations of visible patches.

-Building upon the WiMAE foundation, we further enhance our approach by developing ContraWiMAE, which incorporates a contrastive learning objective alongside the reconstruction task in a unified multi-task framework.
-By warm-starting from pretrained WiMAE weights and generating positive pairs via the injection of additive white Gaussian noise (AWGN), ContraWiMAE contrasts these against negative samples drawn from different channel realizations.
-This enables the model to learn representations that are not only effective for reconstruction but also highly discriminative.
-The resulting hybrid approach significantly increases the linear separability of the learned embeddings, allowing simpler downstream models to achieve better performance without relying on complex architectures to compensate for representational weaknesses.

-We evaluate the effectiveness of WiMAE and \mbox{ContraWiMAE} on two downstream tasks: cross-frequency beam selection and line-of-sight (LoS) detection.
-The beam selection task evaluates how well each encoding captures the channel’s detailed structure across antenna elements and subcarriers, while LoS detection measures the effectiveness of the extracted features as compact channel summaries.
-Key findings from our experiments include the following:

-\begin{itemize} \item WiMAE achieves optimal performance at a masking ratio of 0.6, outperforming competing baselines by up to 36.5\% increase in accuracy in linear probing tasks.